Plastistone

 Plastistone is the umbrella term for rocks that have fused with plastic.
 At the end of 2023 there were numerous sightings of green-colored plastic seemingly melted to rocks.
 It forms from plastic that floats through the ocean and melts to the rocks over time.
 So far, the stone has appeared on 5 continents.
-It was recently spotted in March 2023 on the Brazilian remote island of Trindade and was seen in Hawaii a decade before.
+It was seen in March 2023 on the Brazilian remote island of Trindade and was seen in Hawaii a decade before.